 About the research programme

-This is a transdisciplinary PhD program to develop and increase our knowledge on sustainable production, use and management of biological resources.
-Biological resources include forestry, livestock, cultural landscapes, wildlife, fish, microorganisms and other biological products within agricultural-, forestry- wildlife- and aquatic systems.
+The PhD programme in applied ecology and biotechnology is transdisciplinary, aiming to develop and increase knowledge on sustainable production, use and management of biological resources.
+Biological resources in this sense includes forestry, livestock, crops and other cultivated plants, cultural landscapes, wildlife, fish, microorganisms and other biological products and services within agricultural-, forestry- wildlife- and aquatic systems.

 Website of IRSAE: https://irsae.no/